 Generally, a prostate/rectal ultrasound follows this process:

-If asked to remove clothing, you will be given a gown to wear.
+If asked to remove clothing, you'll be given a gown to wear.

-The healthcare provider may do a digital rectal exam before the ultrasound.
+The provider may do a digital rectal exam before the ultrasound.

 The provider puts a clear gel on the transducer and puts the probe into the rectum.
 You may feel a fullness of the rectum at this time.